japila-books/spark-sql-internals/docs/spark-sql-dynamic-partition-inserts.md

   .saveAsTable("partitioned_table")
 ----

-*Dynamic Partition Inserts* is a feature of Spark SQL that allows for executing `INSERT OVERWRITE TABLE` SQL statements over partitioned <<spark-sql-BaseRelation-HadoopFsRelation.adoc#, HadoopFsRelations>> that limits what partitions are deleted to overwrite the partitioned table (and its partitions) with new data.
+*Dynamic Partition Inserts* is a feature of Spark SQL that allows for executing `INSERT OVERWRITE TABLE` SQL statements over partitioned <<spark-sql-BaseRelation-HadoopFsRelation.md#, HadoopFsRelations>> that limits what partitions are deleted to overwrite the partitioned table (and its partitions) with new data.

 [[dynamic-partitions]]
-*Dynamic partitions* are the partition columns that have no values defined explicitly in the PARTITION clause of <<spark-sql-AstBuilder.adoc#visitInsertOverwriteTable, INSERT OVERWRITE TABLE>> SQL statements (in the `partitionSpec` part).
+*Dynamic partitions* are the partition columns that have no values defined explicitly in the PARTITION clause of <<spark-sql-AstBuilder.md#visitInsertOverwriteTable, INSERT OVERWRITE TABLE>> SQL statements (in the `partitionSpec` part).

 [[static-partitions]]
-*Static partitions* are the partition columns that have values defined explicitly in the PARTITION clause of <<spark-sql-AstBuilder.adoc#visitInsertOverwriteTable, INSERT OVERWRITE TABLE>> SQL statements (in the `partitionSpec` part).
+*Static partitions* are the partition columns that have values defined explicitly in the PARTITION clause of <<spark-sql-AstBuilder.md#visitInsertOverwriteTable, INSERT OVERWRITE TABLE>> SQL statements (in the `partitionSpec` part).

 ```
 // Borrowed from https://medium.com/@anuvrat/writing-into-dynamic-partitions-using-spark-2e2b818a007a